Skip to content

 What wastes your time these days?

-8 responses to “Random Wastes of Time”
+8 thoughts on “Random Wastes of Time”

 Mostly the ads.
 They're writing them more carefully, so they can do bait-and-switch once you've responded.